Fehnris/AJAXManager/README.md

 AJAXManager is currently in development.
 The goal of this project is to design an all in one solution, both client side (Javascript) and server side (PHP) libraries, that give a web developer a fast and easy way to add AJAX functionality to a web project.
 The goal of these libraries is to manage and hide the developer from all the intricacies of implementing AJAX by managing all the client/server communication and offer tlhe developer, APIs on both client and server side that can be used to send/receive data.

 ### Libraries (Brief Description)
 AJAXManager repository contains 2 libraries namely AJAXManagerClient and AJAXManagerServer.
-AJAXManagerClient provides all neccessary client side AJAX functionality to each component so each component need not be concerned with the intricacities of AJAX and can have a uniformed API for fetching data.
+AJAXManagerClient provides all neccessary client side AJAX functionality (written in JAVASCRIPT).
 AJAXManagerServer library acts as the receiving end of AJAXManagerClient and provides the server side of AJAX functionality.

-This repository is being designed along side AJAXManagerClient to provide seemless AJAX transactions without the need to know all the intricacities of AJAX.
+### Features
+##### 1. Built in communication security.
+AJAX transactions between client and server use a random key for every transaction.
+This random key is unique based on several variables including visitors IP Address/Client details, SessionID and more.
+While some of these details are not always available it does offer a way to determine the consistency of a visitor by checking for a change or absence of information during each transaction.
+These random keys are a one time use.
+With every new successful AJAX transaction between client and server, a new key is supplied for use on the next transaction.
+While not 100% secure this feature does provide server side resources a good amount of protection from non-web application requests.

 ### Documentation
 1. AJAXManagerClient - (Documentation not yet written)